thegenemyers/FASTK/README.md

 <code>.\<base>.pidx.#</code> and <code>.\<base>.prof.#</code> in the order of the sequences in the input.
 Here \<base> is the base name part of \<source> = \<dir>/\<base>.
 The profiles are individually compressed and the exact format of these files is described in the section on Data Encodings.

+The -p option can contain an optional reference to a k-mer table such as produced by the -t option.
+If so, then FastK produces profiles of every read where the k-mer counts are those found in the referenced table, or zero if a k-mer in a read is not in the table.
+This *relative* profile is often useful to see how the k-mers from one source are reflected in another by tools such as [merfin](https://github.com/arangrhie/merfin).
+If this version of the -p option is specified then only profiles are produced -- the -t option is ignored and the defualt histogram is not produced.

 The &#8209;c option asks FastK to first homopolymer compress the input sequences before analyzing the k-mer content.
 In a homopolymer compressed sequence, every substring of 2 or more a's